 John Mayer undertook an immense challenge when he stepped outside the singer-songwriter box and joined Dead & Company, a jam band consisting of former Grateful Dead members and other jam artists.
 On Monday’s episode of Debatable with Mark Goodman and Alan Light, Mayer explained how he was able to adjust to a new style.

 Along with Mayer, Dead & Company consists of former Grateful Dead members Bob Weir, Mickey Hart and Bill Kreutzmann as well as jam-band veterans Oteil Burbridge and Jeff Chimenti.
-As lead guitarist for their 2015 and 2016 tours, Mayer had to go through the Grateful Dead’s extensive catalog and master their songs.
+As lead guitarist for their 2015 and 2016 tours, Mayer had to go through the Grateful Dead’s extensive catalogue and master their songs.

 “I pulled out of the studio — and I knew this was worth doing — and I kind of looked at like a contractor,” Mayer explained.
 “Like you would look at an empty building and go ‘Eight months?
 I can build it for you in eight months, but I gotta start now.’ … The math was like I had to know a song every couple of days.”